A former north Queensland teacher is suing the Education Department for a substantial amount because a student threatened her with a knife.

 I am starting to tell students (quietly) to complain to their parents about the disruptive behaviour of other students and encourage them to contact the school and Education Government about their lack of educational opportunities because of the acts and behaviour of others.

-Queensland State School teachers are being terrorised by their students in 2009.
+Many Queensland teachers are being attacked by their students.

-One special school teacher had her jaw broken and multiple teeth knocked out by a student.
+One special school teacher had her jaw broken and multiple teeth knocked out in an attack by a student using fists, feet and furniture.

-Another suffered extensive eye socket and rib damage after being assaulted by a student.
+Another suffered extensive eye socket and rib damage after a student's assault.

-A teacher who specialises in behaviour management contacted The Courier-Mail in May 2009 to report that during the past fortnight-
+A teacher specialising in behaviour management contacted The Courier-Mail last week to detail a barrage of attacks over the past fortnight.

 A 17-year-old student has been expelled from Elanora State High School because he bared his backside in front of a young female teacher during a student protest against being asked to wear the correct school uniform.